olebole/irafdoc/doc/artdata.mkechelle.rst

   </p>
   <p>
-  The primary reference for the model of the echelle grating (a crossdisperser grating also obeys this model) used in this task is <tt>"Echelle
+  The primary reference for the model of the echelle grating (a crossdisperser grating also obeys this model) used in this task is <span style="font-family: monospace;">"Echelle
-  efficiencies: theory and experiment"</tt> by Schroeder and Hilliard in Applied Optics, Vol. 19, No. 16, 1980, p.
+  efficiencies: theory and experiment"</span> by Schroeder and Hilliard in Applied Optics, Vol. 19, No. 16, 1980, p.
 2833.
 (The nomenclature below is similar to that paper except we use theta for alpha, their theta is theta - blaze, the reciprocal of the groove spacing which is the grooves per millimeter,